 A complaint (grievance) made by a parent/guardian (student) or employee alleging discrimination or a violation of any provision of the charter school laws and regulations (M.G.L. c.
 71, Section 89, or 603 CMR 1.00) is to be made to the appropriate Head of School.
-If the person making the complaint is not satisfied with a decision made regarding the complaint, that person shall submit a written request of appeal to the Chief Academic Officer and the Chief Executive Officer at: 190 Hampshire Street, Lawrence, MA 01840, telephone 978-682-6628.
-Within 2 weeks the Chief Academic Officer and the Chief Executive Officer will provide a written decision to the appellant, giving the reasons for the decision.
+If the person making the complaint is not satisfied with a decision made regarding the complaint, that person shall submit a written request of appeal to the Head of Charter Schools and the Executive Director at: 190 Hampshire Street, Lawrence, MA 01840, telephone 978-682-6628.
+Within 2 weeks the Head of Charter Schools or the Executive Director will provide a written decision to the appellant, giving the reasons for the decision.